OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

 Where this approach is used, the following areas should be reviewed:

-- Is used forced to change password on initial login?
+- Is the user forced to change the password on initial login?

   The new password is sent over unencrypted email, and may sit in the user's inbox indefinitely if they don't delete the email.
 As such, the user should be required to change the password as soon as they log in for the first time.

-- Is password securely generated?
+- Is the password securely generated?

   The password should be generated using a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG), and should be sufficiently long to prevent password guessing or brute-force attacks.
-Ideally, it should be generated using a secure passphrase-style approach (i.e, combining multiple words), rather than a string of random characters.
+For a secure user-friendly experience, it should be generated using a secure passphrase-style approach (i.e, combining multiple words), rather than a string of random characters.

 - Is the user's existing password sent to them?

   Rather than generating a new password for the user, some applications will send the user their existing password.
-This is a very bad approach, as it exposes their current password over unencrypted email.
-Additionally, if the site is able to recover the existing password, this implies that passwords are either stored using reversible encryption, or (more likely) unencrypted, both of which represent a serious security weakness.
+This is a very insecure approach, as it exposes their current password over unencrypted email.
+Additionally, if the site is able to recover the existing password, this implies that passwords are either stored using reversible encryption, or (more likely) in unencrypted plain text, both of which represent a serious security weakness.

 - Are the emails sent from a domain with anti-spoofing protection?